marcelatanaka-datascience/evangelical-preferences-model/README.md

-# evangelical-preferences-model
+# Political Preferences in Religious Voters
-Code Repo for my Ph.D. thesis
+Code Repo for my Ph.D. thesis - still in development